fusiondog/oscon2014-presentationtoolbox/markdown/intro.md

 A presentation
-# Toolbox
+#From OSCON
-That Might Blow Your Audience Away
+Using a Toolbox That Might Blow Your Audience Away

 This is about
 # tools

-Not
+And
-# delivery
+# culture

 Not